Factorized Discriminant Analysis for Genetic Signatures of Neuronal Phenotypes: Introduction

-The question is how to factorize the high-dimensional gene expression data into modules that are consistent with these phenotypes?
-Specifically, given phenotypic features of cell types, such as dendritic stratification and axonal termination, can we find an interpretable low-dimensional embedding of gene expression in which each axis represents one factor, aligned with either an individual phenotypic feature or an interaction of the features?
+A critical challenge arises when we attempt to factorize the high-dimensional gene expression data into modules that align with these phenotypes.
+In simple terms, we aim to find a low-dimensional embedding of gene expression where each axis signifies a single factor.
+This factor might correspond to a specific phenotypic feature or potentially, the combination of several.

-The above requires that variation along one of the axes in the embedding space causes the variation of only one phenotypic feature.
-In reality, this is hard to satisfy due to noise in the data, and we relax the constraint by letting data projected along one axis vary largely with only one phenotypic feature while minimally with others.
-In addition, we want to recover cell types in the low-dimensional embedding.
-We therefore ask that cells classified as the same type are still close to each other in the embedding space, while cells of different types are far apart.
+Ideally, variation along one axis in the embedding space would exclusively affect one phenotypic feature.
+However, due to inevitable noise in the data, this is challenging to achieve.
+As a workaround, we allow for data projected along one axis to vary primarily with one phenotypic feature and minimally with others.
+Simultaneously, we want to preserve cell type identities in the low-dimensional space.
+This means that cells of the same type should remain in close proximity within the embedding space, while cells of different types remain distinct.

-Based on the assumptions above, we derive factorized linear discriminant analysis (FLDA), a supervised dimensionality reduction method.
-Inspired by multi-way analysis of variance (ANOVA) \citep{fisherCorrelationRelativesSupposition1918}, this method factorizes data into components corresponding to phenotypic features and their interactions, and seeks a linear transformation that varies highly with one component but not with the others.
-The linear nature of this approach makes it simple to compute and easy to interpret.
-To extract a small set of genes important to each phenotype, we further introduce a sparse variant of the method by constraining the number of non-zero elements contributing to each linear projection.
-We illustrate this approach by applying FLDA to a single-cell RNA-Seq dataset of T4/T5 neurons in Drosophila \citep{kurmangaliyevModularTranscriptionalPrograms2019}, focusing on two phenotypes: dendritic location and axonal lamination.
+In order to address this issue, we propose the method of factorized linear discriminant analysis (FLDA).
+This is a supervised dimensionality reduction technique, rooted in the concepts of multi-way analysis of variance (ANOVA) \citep{fisherCorrelationRelativesSupposition1918}.
+FLDA enables the factorization of data into components that correspond to phenotypic features and their combinations.
+It then seeks a linear transformation that is highly variable with one component, yet stable with others.
+The power of this approach lies in its simplicity and interpretability.
+To further leverage our analysis, we introduce a sparse variant of this method.
+This variant restricts the number of non-zero elements contributing to each linear projection, thereby identifying a subset of genes crucial to each phenotype.
+The efficacy of FLDA is demonstrated through its application to a single-cell RNA-Seq dataset of T4/T5 neurons in Drosophila \citep{kurmangaliyevModularTranscriptionalPrograms2019}, focusing particularly on two phenotypes: dendritic location and axonal lamination.

-\section{Factorized linear discriminant analysis (FLDA)}
+\section{Factorized Linear Discriminant Analysis (FLDA)}